Savory Orzo Stuffing

 If wet-bread texture is troubling to you, this stuffing recipe is the solution.

-Using DeLallo Pasta in the stuffing creates a lovely firm yet fluffy texture, instead of the moist dense stuffing that the other 80% of us love.
+Using DeLallo Pasta in the orzo stuffing recipe creates a lovely firm yet fluffy texture, instead of the moist dense stuffing that the other 80% of us love.

 After experimenting with this, I have to tell you, this might be my new favorite stuffing recipe.
 The piece-y texture and light pasta flavor means the other ingredients really shine through.
 You get the savory-sweet pop from sautéed apples, celery, carrots and onions, along with rich salty bits of crisp bacon.